Aid For Trade

 The overall development goal of the Aid for Trade project is to foster sustainable and inclusive economic growth, through the promotion of trade and the enhancement of Kosovo’s competitiveness.
 Acknowledging the importance of trade and industry in emerging economies and their positive influence over employment and poverty reduction trajectories, project focuses on concrete interventions required to improve Kosovo’s long term trade and economic performance by strengthening capacities to participate in and benefit from international trade.

-Aid for Trade project provides technical assistance and supports capacity development for the Ministry of Trade and Industry to develop and implement evidence-based and pro-poor trade reforms.
-Together with small and medium enterprises and farmers from Economic Region South (ERS) and Mitrovicë/a region, the project works to raise productivity, employment and entrepreneurship, in gender responsive manner, and contribute to improved livelihoods.
+Aid for Trade project provides technical assistance and supports capacity development for the Ministry of Trade and Industry (MTI) to develop and implement evidence-based and pro-poor trade reforms.
+Together with small and medium enterprises and farmers operating in the Economic Region South (ERS) and Mitrovicë/a region, the project works to raise productivity, employment and entrepreneurship, in a gender-responsive manner, and contributes to improved livelihoods.

-Beneficiaries and stakeholders of the Aid for Trade project include a wide range of private and public entities in Kosovo.
+Beneficiaries and stakeholders of the project include a wide range of private and public entities in Kosovo.

 • Established the Industrial Policy Information System (IPIS);